sictweb/web700/notes/week09.md

 });
 ```

-Similairly, we can use a different layout by specifying it in the "layout" property, ie:
+Similarly, we can use a different layout by specifying it in the "layout" property, ie:

 ```javascript
 res.render('viewData', {